Henry Coventry: Fall of Clarendon

 Coventry's loyalty as a friend would be further demonstrated by his attitude to Clarendon in exile: he cancelled the prohibition on visits by his children to Clarendon in his French exile and may have been working towards Clarendon's eventual return from exile when Clarendon died in 1674.
-Coventry then organised Clarendon's private funeral in Westminster Abbey.
+He then organised Clarendon's private funeral in Westminster Abbey.

 Secretary of State

-In 1671 he was again sent on an embassy to Sweden, and in 1672 he was appointed Secretary of State for the Northern Department, transferring to the Southern Department in 1674.
-In this office, he continued till 1680, when his health, shattered by frequent attacks of gout, compelled him to retire from public life.
+In 1671 Coventry was again sent on an embassy to Sweden, and in 1672 was appointed Secretary of State for the Northern Department, transferring to the Southern Department in 1674.
+He continued in this office until 1680, when his poor health, shattered by frequent attacks of gout, compelled him to retire from public life.
 He was a capable administrator, who built up an efficient intelligence service: even the most minor complaints against the Crown, such as the "curse on the King for his bad example to other husbands", uttered by the wife of the town gaoler in Newcastle upon Tyne, came to his attention.